sammi-turner/Dotfiles/README.md

 # Dotfiles

-Simple set-ups for your home folder.
+Simple set-ups for bash and neovim